WordPress/gutenberg/docs/reference-guides/block-api/block-bindings.md

 Once a source is registered, any block that supports the Block Bindings API can use a value from that source by setting its `metadata.bindings` attribute to a value that refers to the source.

-Registration can be done in the server via PHP or in the editor via JavaScript and both can coexist.
+Registration can be done on the server via PHP or in the editor via JavaScript, and both can coexist.

-The label defined on server registration will be overridden by the label defined in Editor.
+The label defined in server registration will be overridden by the label defined in the editor.

 ### Server registration

-Server registration allows to apply a callback that will be executed on the frontend for the defined bound attribute.
+Server registration allows applying a callback that will be executed on the frontend for the defined bound attribute.

 The function to register a custom source is `register_block_bindings_source($name, $args)`.

-- `name` is a `string` that sets the unique id for the custom source.
+- `name` is a `string` that sets the unique ID for the custom source.
 - `args` is an `array` that contains:
-    - `label` is a `string` with the human readable name of the custom source.
+    - `label` is a `string` with the human-readable name of the custom source.
     - `uses_context` is an `array` with the block context that is passed to the callback (optional).
     - `get_value_callback` is the `function` that will run on the bound block render function.
 It accepts three arguments: `source_args`, `block_instance` and `attribute_name`.
 This value can be overriden with the filter `block_bindings_source_value`.